near/NEPs/specs/ChainSpec/Transactions.md

 It's a valid transaction, so it's added to the list of valid transactions.

-The transaction group is dropped, so the pool iterator drops it completely:
+Again, the transaction group is dropped, it's empty, so the pool iterator drops it completely:

 ```
 pool: {